Middlesex Rugby Football Union

-Middlesex Rugby is the governing body for rugby union in Middlesex, England; Middlesex is a historic county of England that covers areas in the ceremonial counties of Greater London, Surrey and Hertfordshire.
-The historic county is still in use when referring to sport, and some businesses in the area.
+Middlesex Rugby is the governing body for rugby union in the former county of Middlesex, England.
+Middlesex is a historic county of England that covered areas that are now part of London, Surrey and Hertfordshire.
+The historic county is still in use when referring to sport.
 Middlesex RFU was originally created as the Middlesex County Rugby Club but within six years was being referred to as the Middlesex County Rugby Football Union and is now known simply as Middlesex Rugby.

 History

 FR Adams Esq of Richmond F.C. called a meeting at the Bedford Hotel at which a resolution was passed bringing the club into being.
 He served as the Club and Union's first president until 1883 being succeeded by E. Temple Gurdon (also of Richmond F.C.).

 Middlesex Sevens

 The world-famous Middlesex Sevens were organised by Dr. Russell-Cargill and the Middlesex Hon.
 Secretary CS Bongard, the first tournament taking place according to one source in 1925 and others in 1926.
 This was the first seven-a-side rugby festival in England.
 The first tournament took place at Twickenham in aid of Middlesex hospital was won by Harlequins.